arnaudSanchez1816/blog-api-spring/README.md

 # Blog-API

-A blogging platform built with Spring Boot 4 and React.
+A blogging platform built with Spring and React.

+This is a reimplementation of the back-end API of my already existing [Node.js/Express version](https://github.com/arnaudSanchez1816/blog-api).

 ## Features

-- A simple API to easily interact with your blog's data.
+- A RESTful API to easily interact with your blog's data.
 - A custom content management system to create, edit and publish posts and moderate comments.
 - JWT-based authentication and role based authorization to ensure only authorized users can manage your blog.
 - Intuitive user interface for browsing, reading and filtering posts.